MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-M-International-Traffic-Arms-Regulations/part-121-The-United-States-Munitions-List/subjectgroup-ECFRf7e5fe639be4566-Enumeration-Articles/section-121.1.md

 This paragraph is applicable only to those contracts and funding authorizations that are dated July 28, 2017, or later.

-(g) Technical data (see § 120.10 of this subchapter) and defense services (as defined in § 120.9 of this subchapter) directly related to the defense articles enumerated in paragraphs (a) through (e) of this category;
+(g) Technical data (see § 120.33 of this subchapter) and defense services (see § 120.32 of this subchapter) directly related to the defense articles enumerated in paragraphs (a) through (e) of this category;

-(x) Commodities, software, and technology subject to the EAR (see § 120.42 of this subchapter) used in or with defense articles controlled in this category.
+(x) Commodities, software, and technology subject to the EAR used in or with defense articles controlled in this category.

 Note to paragraph (x):